Xiaodan-Cui/GitPrac/readme.txt

 Git is a version control system
-Git is free software
+Git is free software distributed under GPL
-A little update